satanja/Hex/README.md

-# DFVStritus
+# Hex
-The DFVStritus framework is a solver for the Directed Feedback Vertex Set Problem.
+Hex is a solver for the Directed Feedback Vertex Set Problem.
 The problem states that given a graph G = (V, E), we compute a minimum-sized subset X of V such that the induced graph of G[V \ X] is acyclic.
 This solver was submitted to the PACE Challange 2022 and is written for my master thesis.

 ## Installation